-The coverage effective date is the first (1st) of the month on or after the date an eligible employee enrolls through My Insurance Benefits or submits a paper application to their employer on or after the date of hire.
 The employee has thirty (30) days to enroll after the date of hire.
-For claim purposes, an employee's effective date of coverage will be the point of reference for providing coverage and paying claims.
+The insurance becomes effective on the first day of the month following thirty (30) days after the date of hire.
+For claim purposes, an employee's election date will be the point of reference for providing coverage and paying claims.
+Election date is the date the application is received by the employer.